akbattman/akabttman-portfolio-rails/README.md

 application up and running. -->

   This app is intended to be a static hosted web[page/site] to showcase a range of information, data, and dev skills to support and evidence my continued development in the field of web application development || software engineering.

+  AND**

+  Has become a focal point for my self teaching html/frontend upskilling.

 <!-- Things you may want to cover: -->